NBA looks into exchange between Thomas, fan

 The NBA on Tuesday said it is looking into a verbal exchange between Boston Celtics guard Isaiah Thomas and a Washington Wizards fan during Game 3 on Thursday.

-A fan at the Verizon Center caught the exchange on video and posted it on Instagram.
+A fan at the Verizon Center posted video of the exchange on Instagram.
 In the video, Thomas can be seen directing a profane remark at the fan in question.

 "We are aware and reviewing," NBA spokesman Tim Frank told Boston.com on Tuesday.